In the beginning of 2010 Tina received two Robert Awards from the Danish Film Academy for her music for the feature film “Oldboys”.

-During the year Tina played at the Grey Hall in celebration of Bob Dylan’s 60th birthday, and at the 25th Anniversary of the Music Act in Kerteminde.
+During the year Tina played at the Grey Hall at Christiania in Copenhagen in celebration of Bob Dylan’s 60th birthday, and at the 25th Anniversary of the Music Act in Kerteminde.
 At both events she met Steffen Brandt, one of the grand-old-men of Danish popular music.

-In December they played together for the first time when Steffen visited her and the band at a concert at Train in Århus.
+In December they played together for the first time when Steffen joined her on stage at a concert at Train in Århus.